List of recurring The Simpsons characters: Lou

-Lou (voiced by Hank Azaria in seasons 1–31; Alex Désert in season 32-present) is the police sergeant of the Springfield Police Force and by far the most intelligent and competent officer of the Springfield Police.
+Lou (voiced by Hank Azaria from season 1 to 31; Harry Shearer in "Saddlesore Galactica" and "Treehouse of Horror XXVII"; Alex Désert since season 32) is the police sergeant of the Springfield Police Department and by far the most intelligent and competent officer of the Springfield Police.
 He primarily serves as a foil to Chief Wiggum, and often takes the time to point out his chief's mistakes, as well as resent Wiggum, and be aware of his ineptitude.
 He was also married to a woman named Amy, but later divorced.

 Al Jean and Mike Reiss named Lou after Major League Baseball player Lou Whitaker, and Azaria based Lou's voice on that of actor Sylvester Stallone.
 Though he has nearly always been African-American, he was mistakenly animated with yellow in "There's No Disgrace Like Home" and his other first-season appearances.
 Lou permanently became an African-American character in "Bart vs. Thanksgiving", where he was animated to Eddie's voice of Harry Shearer and vice versa.